 ~Select arrow for location key~

-This was a sacred place to the ancient peoples who lived in these lands so long ago, this was a place for dancing and a place for vision quests.
+For the ancient peoples who lived in these lands so long ago, this was a sacred place for dancing and a place for vision quests.
 Since time immemorial, the First Nations Kootenai people had returned to the lake to dance and sing songs as was their tradition.
 Here, they received help and guidance from different spirits.

 ~Select arrow for location key~